genomicsengland/docker-clamav/README.md

 ## Overview
 Clam AntiVirus toolkit gfor use with Patient Choice file upload capability.
-Debian version currently in use for OSE support
+Debian version currently in use for OSE support (branch alpine is what is built..
+TODO: Rename branches)
 # Optimized

 Try the new alpine based version: